Blog

 Rebuilding safety means:

 Being predictable.
 Do what you say you'll do.
 Show up when you say you will.
+Consistency builds trust.

 Responding, not reacting.
 When triggered, pause before responding.
 Your first reaction is usually your worst one.
+Take a breath.
+Choose a response that moves you toward connection, not away from it.

 Protecting their vulnerability.
 When your partner shares something tender, treat it with care.
 Never use it against them later.
+This is how trust dies.

 Step 7: Create Small Wins